 The Hidden Cost of Managing Freelancers, Agencies, and Marketing Tools

-Cheap marketing help gets expensive when the owner has to coordinate every vendor, decision, dashboard, and loose end.
+Cheap marketing help gets expensive when leadership has to coordinate every vendor, decision, dashboard, and loose end.

 Marketing vendors can look affordable on paper.

 A freelancer here.
 An ad manager there.
 A website person when something breaks.
-A review tool.
-A scheduling tool.
+A content contractor.
 A reporting dashboard.
+A few tools that almost solve the problem.

 The invoice total might look reasonable.
 The hidden cost is management.